 Local and regional governments include similar provisions in their tenders; however, in their case, the words ‘local content and local investment’ refer to their immediate municipality.

 To similarly encourage state-based local investment, state governments have created additional requirements that coexist and remain compliant with the Australian and New Zealand Government Procurement Agreement.

-In Victoria the primary relevant policy is the Victorian Industry Participation Policy (VIPP), which is a core consideration in procurements over $1M (regional Victoria) or $3M (metropolitan Melbourne) and comprises a formal minimum 10% local content weighting as part of project tender evaluation.
+In Victoria the primary relevant policy is the Victorian Industry Participation Policy (VIPP), now part of Local Jobs First, which is a core consideration in procurements over $1M (regional Victoria) or $3M (metropolitan Melbourne) and comprises a formal minimum 10% local content weighting as part of project tender evaluation.

 We advise you understand the VIPP requirements to increase your chance of winning government business.